 Many people believe divorce is an expensive, stressful, and time-consuming battle filled with tons of fighting with your spouse and heated courtroom battles.
 While that is certainly a possibility, there is a better way that a lot of couples choose to pursue: an uncontested divorce.

-In Rhode Island, if both spouses agree to the divorce and they do not wish to contest any part of the proceedings, filing for an uncontested, a no-fault divorce is an option.
-In order to file for an uncontested divorce, you and your spouse must be in complete agreement with all major issues in your divorce.
+In Rhode Island, if both spouses agree to dissolution and they do not wish to contest any part of the proceedings, filing for an uncontested, no-fault divorce is an option.
+In order to file, you and your spouse must be in complete agreement with all major issues.
 If you cannot come to an agreement on even one of these issues, then your divorce becomes contested and you must have your case heard in court.
 When filing, you simply have to tell the court that you and your spouse agree on all matters and provide a reason why the marriage is ending.

 - Some issues that must be agreed upon to file for uncontested divorce include: